 As a member of Inclusa's Family Care program, you and your care team will work together to make decisions about your health and lifestyle.
-Together you will make the best possible choices to support you.
+Together, you and your care team will make the best possible choices to support you.